iamontheinet/StreamSets/Transformer_Custom_Scala_Project/README.md

 // Optionally return new values in the output dataframe output = spark.createDataFrame(spark.sparkContext.parallelize(Seq((hello,helloDash))))
 ```

-**IMP**: In this example code, we're ignoring input data and creating a new output dataframe with values returned by calling object methods found in our imported jar.
+**IMP**: In this example code snippet, we're ignoring input data and creating a new output dataframe with values returned by calling `com.streamsets.dash.Demo` object's methods found in the imported jar -- `sampleproject_2.11-0.1.jar`.

 ![externallib](images/img12.png)